Can't say this group of mid-late Apr-07 releases are very inspiring but we'll give it a go.

 The promo blurb plays up their Irishness and tries to forge sonic links to the Pogues.
 If anything this leadoff track succeeds due to how American it sounds, the pure 70's rock guitars mixed with bluesy keys and an effective banjo.
 The balance of the disc forces the vocal lilt upfront and doesn't let itself loose like this lovely little ditty.
 Where's Shea Storm when you need him?

-- "Ice Station"
+The Race - "Ice Station"

 Retro new wave with a chugging baseline providing a cold and dark sonic foundation for the highly syncopated drums and guitars plus a few menacing keyboard splashes.
 Accurately sounds like something that was the a-side of an unknown 7" dated 1981 and subsequently collected on a Hyped2Death comp.
 Enjoyed the dual vocal attack, the backing pops in at seemingly random moments to provide some pepper.
 The Chicago band, not the UK - played this 4/19/07 (Frank Viola's birthday!)